toychicken/lrg.io/_old_content/articles/using-a-big-brand-can-hurt.md

   src: "/images/aggresive_lookin_cows.jpg"
   title: "Aggressive lookin' cows"
 images:
   - "/images/aggresive_lookin_cows@600x600.jpg"
-##### Note - The title in the Front matter above is replayed at the top of the rendered article
+cover:
+  alt: A herd of aggressive looking cows staring straight at the camera
 ---

 Too often, start-ups within large enterprises try to leverage existing brand-loyalty in order to get customers over the hump to purchase an early-stage product.
 Unless you provide some kind of _real_ value, your customers will smell something fishy about it.